News

 For me, this congress was a great success and I have had a great time in Florence!
 I’m proud to have positioned my PhD-research at European level and to have strengthened my European network in this regard.
 And last but not least, I really enjoyed the friendship with my colleagues with a great glass of Italian wine!

-CEN Sponsored visit to Cold Spring Harbor Meeting ‘Mechanisms of Neuronal Connectivity’
+CEN Sponsored visit to Cold Spring Harbor Meeting ‘Mechanisms of Neuronal Connectivity’ (Marleen van den Munkhof)

-Marleen van den Munkhof CEN travel grant for Cold Spring Harbor Meeting ‘Mechanisms of Neuronal Connectivity’ 13-17 September 2022 In September 2022 I was able to visit my first international conference in Cold Spring Harbor, New York, USA together with a colleague from the lab.
-My PhD resea...
-Read morerch focusses on axon guidance mechanisms in the developing brain, which fits perfectly with the topic of this meeting ‘Mechanisms of Neuronal Connectivity’.
-We decided to travel to the USA a couple of days before the conference started, since Cold Spring Harbor is located just an hour away from New York city and of course we didn’t want to miss out on that.
+In September 2022 I was able to visit my first international conference in Cold Spring Harbor, New York, USA together with a colleague from the lab.
+My PhD research focusses on axon guidance mechanisms in the developing brain, which fits perfectly with the topic of this meeting ‘Mechanisms of Neuronal Connectivity’.
+We decided to travel to the USA a couple of day...
+Read mores before the conference started, since Cold Spring Harbor is located just an hour away from New York city and of course we didn’t want to miss out on that.
 We had a great time roaming around in the big city and visited many of the highlights, such as the WTC memorial, Central Park, the MoMA, Time Square, Ellis Island, and a Broadway theatre showon the last evening.
 Then we took the train to Cold Spring Harbor, and I have to admit that arriving there felt like a breath of fresh air – quite literarily since the smell of the New York subways isn’t great to say it lightly.
 The campus of the CSH lab is really like no other because it almost resembles a holiday park.
 The labs are situated in cottage-like houses that are spread out in a foresty area next to a bay, and it might well be that there are more squirrelsthan people here.
 We were lucky enough to stay in one of the cabins on campus during the conference, which means that all the talks were just a five-minute walk away from our bed.

 And then the science started!
 Luckily my jetlag was getting better, because the programme of this conference was set to fit as much science as possible in a couple of days.
 There were talks and keynote lectures from 9:00 to 17:00, followed by dinner and poster presentations from 19:30-22:30.
 Talks were organised in themed sessions, covering subjects such as axon and dendrite targeting, synapse development, circuit wiring, and axon regeneration and plasticity.
 The nice aspect of this conference is that not only the PI’s are presenting, but also many graduate students and postdocs got the opportunity to talk about their research.
 All the talks were scheduled in one plenary auditorium, so there were no parallel sessions, and they lasted 15 minutes which is just right for your attention span.
 I was truly amazed and also impressed by the quality of these talks and the cool techniques that were described, such as the development of photoswitchable kinases that regulateendogenous protein activity and can be used to modulate spine formation and maturation.